 Blogging has come a long way since it’s early days.
 While it used to be something people did for fun or in online chat rooms, it’s quickly become the new normal online.
 Blogging is about more than just sharing ideas on your own platform.
 Now, it’s all about creating content that connects with your audience.

-While blogging is a great way to create an online voice, it’s also a powerful SEO tool.
+While blogging is a great way to create an online voice, it’s also a powerful SEO tool, especially when it comes to B2B SEO.
 SEO, or Search Engine Optimization, is how search engines like Google display the top results for certain search queries.
 Think of it this way: Google wants to make sure you get the best results every time you type something into the search bar.
 Websites are optimized to make sure they’re content is shown first for the right search results.

 How can you make sure your audience finds your content online?
 Blogging.
 Yes, of course, a well-rounded SEO toolbox includes everything from link building, using targeted keywords, and knowing your audience, but when it comes to optimization today, blogging content is king.